Relative heat content asymptotics for sub-Riemannian manifolds: Introduction

 \hiddensubsection{Notation} Throughout the article, for a set $U\subset M$, we will use the notation $C_c^\infty(U)$, even in the compact case, so that all the statements need not be modified in the non-compact case, when the generalization is possible, cf.\ Theorem \ref{thm:doub_poincare}.
 Moreover, in the non-compact and complete case, the set $\Omega\subset M$ is assumed to be open and bounded.

 \paragraph{Acknowledgments.} This work was supported by the Grant ANR-18-CE40-0012 of the ANR, by the Project VINCI 2019 ref.\ c2-1212 and by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (grant agreement No. 945655). \\ We thank Yves Colin de Verdi\`ere, Luc Hillairet and Emmanuel Tr\'elat for stimulating discussion regarding the small-time asymptotics of hypoelliptic heat kernels.
+We also thank the anonymous referee for valuable comments and remarks.